 Forest fires are always a possibility around Yosemite in the summer.
 Even if there's no fire in the park, they can affect air quality and travel to the mountains.
 It’s a good idea to check for them before you go to Yosemite.
 The best resource is the California Statewide Fire Map.

-Just knowing the location of fire isn’t enough.
-In my experience, it’s hard to tell what conditions are like in a specific spot or even on your way to get there.
+Just knowing the location of fires isn’t enough.
+In my experience, it’s hard to tell what conditions are like in a specific spot or even on your way to getting there.
 Your best bet may be to go old school: call your hotel or a local tourism-related business and just ask.

 What's Open at Yosemite During the Summer